IvoryScript user guide

 For now, restructuring functions for tail recursion requires manual refactoring to ensure the recursive call is the final action, using accumulators or helper functions as necessary.

 The mark_GC method ensures that all reachable objects of the specified type are correctly processed by the garbage collector.
-This method traverses the structure of the object, marking any nested or referenced values, which is essential for preventing the reclamation of live objects during memory management.
+This method traverses the structure of the object, marking any heap allocated values, which is essential for preventing the reclamation of live objects during memory management.

 class Mark_GC a where